 The recruitment of the first academicians started from May 1666.
-Seven names were selected from a short list: Christiaan Huygens, Adrien Auzout (astronomer), Jacques Buot (astronomer), Pierre de Carcavi, Bernard Frénicle de Bessy (mathematician), the abbot Jean Picard (astronomer) and Gilles Personne de Roberval - a mathematician who is still known to us for his double pan balance.
-This first group formed the Mathematics a man of letters, Colbert's right-hand man and the author of the famous tales.
-Also recruited were: Marin Cureau de la Chambre (physician of the King), Claude Perrault (architect and Charles Perrault's brother - who conceived the colonnades of the east façade of the Louvre, which has since been an inspiration for many architects over the world), Samuel Cottereau du Clos (physician and chemist) and Louis Gayant (physician).
-Before December were added Claude Bourdelin (chemist), Jean Pecquet (anatomist), Nicolas Marchant (botanist) and Jean-Baptiste du Hamel - an Hellenist who would gradually grow a passion for anatomy and be the first "Secrétaire de l'Académie".
+Seven selected names were from a short list: Christiaan Huygens, Adrien Auzout (astronomer), Jacques Buot (astronomer), Pierre de Carcavi, Bernard Frénicle de Bessy (mathematician), the abbot Jean Picard (astronomer) and Gilles Personne de Roberval - a mathematician who is still known to us for his double pan balance.
+This first group formed the Mathematics